surmwill/recycler_unity/README.md

 <ins>Parameters</ins>
 - `index:` the index of the entry to remove
 - `fixEntries:` if we're removing from the visible window of entries, then we'll be creating some extra space for existing entries to occupy.
 This defines how and what entries will get moved to occupy that space.
-If we're not removing from the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving our view of what's on-screen.
+If we're not removing from the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving the view of what's on-screen.

 <ins>Exceptions</ins>
 - `ArgumentException:` thrown when trying to remove an invalid index